 There are many apps that focus on improving mental health.

-Affiliated with the Center for Healthy Minds at UW-Madison, Healthy Minds Innovations recently launched a well-being app that is now FREE to anyone in light of the COVID-19 crisis thanks to donor support.
-The app, called the Healthy Minds Program, is a digital well-being tool backed by decades of science at UW.
+Affiliated with the Center for Healthy Minds at UW-Madison, Healthy Minds Innovations recently launched a well-being app which is currently free due to COVID-19.
+The app, called the Healthy Minds Program, is a digital well-being tool backed by decades of research at UW.

 Internet and Technology

-Students are able to checkout laptops until May 8th for free from Memorial Library.
-Call ahead before going in. https://kb.wisc.edu/99029
+Students are able to checkout laptops through the summer term for free from Memorial Library.
+Bring your Wiscard and call ahead to confirm the check out.